beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Deep Learning with Python: Handwritten Digit Recognition
 - Deep Learning with Python: Learning OR Operator
 - Building a Feedforward Neural Network from Scratch

+## Data Structures and Algorithms Problems
+- Intersection of Lists
+- K Closest Points
+- K-th smallest Value in Matrix
+- Max Product of Three Values in Array